Red Hat Lightspeed via the Hybrid Cloud Console - Evaluate and remediate CVEs.

 Similarly, click

-in the upper right.
-You will have the option toEdit status
+Actionsin the upper right.
+You will have the option toEdit status.
+Click this option.

 You can use the status field to identify where you are in the mitigation process.